Suisun Marsh Natural History Association

 Summing Up

-If you have to bring any injured bird or animal to the Wildlife center, approach and handle it very carefully.
+If you decide to bring any injured bird or animal to the Wildlife Center, approach and handle it very carefully.
 You could be injured more quickly than you think.
 Use a towel or blanket to toss over and cover it and place it quickly and gently in a cardboard box.
 Use gloves, especially with mammals and large birds.
 Protect your eyes.
-Try to keep it as quiet as possible, and in a dark place (box), to decrease stress while transporting, and always bring it in as quickly as possible.
-Again, if you have any questions or problems, please call us at the center.
+Try to keep it as quiet as possible, and in a dark place (box), to decrease stress while transporting, and always bring it in as quickly as possible

 If you would like to help more, press here for information.

-emailed.gif (14893 bytes) Please address any questions to the below listed Email address.
+emailed.gif (14893 bytes) Please address any questions that don't need immediate help to info@suisunwildlife.org

 Suisun Wildlife Center